mnemnion/orb/doc/md/skein/skein.md

    return skein
 end
 ```

-### Skein:weave\(\)
+### Skein:weave()

-This produces derived human\-readable documents from the source\.
+This produces derived human-readable documents from the source.

 Our current pipeline for this is sadly neglected and produces passable
-Git\-Flavored Markdown, with little attention paid to edge cases\.
+Git-Flavored Markdown, with little attention paid to edge cases.

-The roadmap will favor HTML as the first\-class output format\.
+The roadmap will favor HTML as the first-class output format.

 This will probably take parameters to specify subcategories of possible
 documents; by default, it will produce all the rendered formats it is capable
-of producing\.
+of producing.

-Note that we'll want a similar apparatus to that used in knitting\.
+Note that we'll want a similar apparatus to that used in knitting.
 For now,
-we want to leave the Scroll interface open\-ended, because evolving it in
+we want to leave the Scroll interface open-ended, because evolving it in
-tandem with the knitter is more important\.
+tandem with the knitter is more important.

-This is just a note that, eventually, `weaver:weave(skein)` should be the
+This is just a note that, eventually, ``weaver:weave(skein)`` should be the
-entire method for `Skein:weave()`\.
+entire method for ``Skein:weave()``.

 ```lua
 function Skein.weave(skein)